RossLab/Reproductive_Morph_Specialisation/03_homolog_specific_expression/02_homolog_specific_expression.md

-The big difference between homolog-specific expression, and allele-specific expression, is just that I cannot assume the homologs on the X and X' are the same length.
-Therefore I have to length-normalise before being able to carry out any comparisons between the homologs.
+The big difference between conventional allele-specific expression and my analysis, is that I cannot assume the gametologs on the X and X' are the same length (whether due to degeneration or incomplete assembly on the X').
+Therefore I have to length-normalise before being able to carry out any expression comparisons between the gametologs.

 This is done in R (v4.3.2).